 The Students’ Union is distributing drug testing kits on a ‘pay as you need’ basis.
-They will be available soon from reception upon request for a recommended donation of £2 each, or from the well being cupboard in the well being area.
+They are available from the information point in the entrance to Falmer House upon request for a recommended donation of £2 each, or from the well being cupboard in the well being area on the first floor of Falmer House.

 If you choose to use drugs it is important to think about where your drugs have come from, and how you can minimise harm from drugs, whilst still having a good time.
 You can use these kits to test the purity of your drugs in case they contain substances other than that they were advertised as.